-ShyBot is a desert-dwelling autonomous robot designed explicitly to avoid all contact with humans.
+ShyBot is a desert-dwelling autonomous robot designed to avoid all contact with humans.
 Produced in collaboration with CODAME Art+Tech as Norma Jeane for the Desert X Biennial, this endearing bot was designed to endure harsh wilderness conditions and make navigational decisions based input from a variety of on-board sensors.
 When ShyBot detects the presence of moving, heat-emitting objects (i.e.: humans), it turns around and runs in the opposite direction.
-During its vibrant but tragically-shortened life, the bot used onboard telematics to report its location and sensory inputs live to a control center at The Lab in San Francisco.
+During its tragically-shortened life, the bot used onboard telematics to report its location and sensory inputs live to a control center at The Lab in San Francisco.

 Read about ShyBot in the New York Times.